-In gasoline-powered spark-ignition engines, particulate matters is formed during incomplete fuel and oil combustion (although the amount of oil consumed in combustion and its contribution to PM varies greatly from vehicle to vehicle).
+In gasoline-powered spark-ignition engines, particulate matter is formed during incomplete fuel and oil combustion (although the amount of oil consumed in combustion and its contribution to PM varies greatly from vehicle to vehicle).
 During operation, numerous distinct technologies used in vehicles are in various states of repair or disrepair which also affect PM emissions.
 Even brand new vehicles emit PM from combustion but at very low levels.
-A complete description of the causes of PM emissions and associated mechanisms is beyond the scope of this report, as many aspects of the science that are still not well understood.
+A complete description of the causes of PM emissions and associated mechanisms is beyond the scope of this report, as many aspects of the science that are still not fully understood.
 We will briefly summarize factors that contribute to gasoline PM in the vehicle fleet in this section.
 Where appropriate, we will make comparisons to the mechanisms of hydrocarbon (HC) formation, since parallels are often drawn in the literature.

 Simply put, particulate matter forms primarily during combustion when carbon-containing molecules condense or otherwise agglomerate.
-This form of PM is generally composed of higher molecular weight hydrocarbon compounds, some of which originate in the fuel/oil and some of which are formed during combustion.
-Unlike diesel engines, elemental (molecular) carbon or soot is not very prevalent with gasoline engines but does form in larger quantities under relatively rich conditions, e.g., low air:fuel ratios.
+This form of PM is generally composed of higher molecular weight hydrocarbon compounds, some of which originate in the fuel or oil and some of which are formed during combustion.
+Unlike diesel engines, elemental (molecular) carbon or soot is not very prevalent with gasoline engines but does form in larger quantities under relatively rich conditions, e.g., low air:fuel ratios at cold start.
 The amount of elemental carbon in PM varies from vehicle to vehicle (and, even for a given vehicle, varies depending on operating conditions and state of repair).
-For gasoline-fueled vehicles, a typical fraction is about 20% of PM mass compared to about 70% for a diesel engine.
+Studies conducted earlier in the 2000's concluded that primary PM emissions from gasoline-fueled vehicles are dominated by organic carbon emissions, and diesel emissions are dominated by elemental carbon emissions.
+However, this pattern may be changing with the introduction of diesel particulate filters and emerging technologies for gasoline vehicles, such as gasoline-direct injection.

-Other compounds in the fuel or engine oil, such as trace levels of sulfur and phosphorus, form form sulfates and phosphates during combustion, both of which form particulate.
-The sulfur level in gasoline is now very low, almost eliminating sulfate formation from gasoline sulfur content but motor oil contains higher fractions of sulfur (and phosphorus) compounds.
+Other compounds in the fuel or engine oil, such as trace levels of sulfur and phosphorus, form sulfates and phosphates during combustion, both of which form particulate.
+The sulfur level in gasoline is now very low, almost eliminating sulfate formation from gasoline sulfur content but motor oil still contains higher fractions of sulfur (and phosphorus) compounds.
 Also, trace metal constituents in gasoline and oil form PM in the combustion process as metallic oxides, sulfates, nitrates, or other compounds.
 Catalyst attrition products from the substrate and trace amounts of noble metals also form PM but not in the combustion process.
 The catalyst attrition products are mechanically generated and are usually in larger size ranges compared to exhaust PM.
-Exhaust PM as formed in the engine is generally very small in size (possibly much of it is nuclei mode PM in the range of 0.05 microns or smaller).
+Exhaust PM as formed in the engine is generally very small in size (possibly much of it in nuclei mode particulate in the range of 0.05 microns or smaller).
 In the exhaust system, including the muffler, some of the PM agglomerates and increases in size.

 The wide assortment of technologies used in vehicles can affect PM formation.
-These technologies were mainly developed to control HC, CO and NOx emissions, but most have the side benefit of reducing PM, since reducing exhaust HC generally also reduces exhaust PM although not to the same extent.
-Older engines from the 1980s and earlier that deliver fuel through a carburetor typically have poorer fuel droplet quality, as well as looser control of fuel air stoichiometry.
-These older vehicles are expected to produce more PM (on average) then their fuel injected counterparts that followed generally in the late 1980s and early 1990s.
+These technologies were mainly developed to control HC, CO and $NO_x$ emissions, but most have the side benefit of reducing PM, since reducing exhaust HC generally also reduces exhaust PM although not to the same extent.
+Older engines from the 1980s and earlier that deliver fuel through a carburetor typically have poorer fuel droplet quality, as well as looser control of fuel-air stoichiometry.
+These older vehicles are expected to produce more PM (on average) than their fuel injected counterparts that followed in the late 1980s and early 1990s.